Introduction

 Key Questions to Ask Vendors

-What encryption standards does the software use?
+What standards does the software employ for encryption?

-Importance of Vendor Support and Security Certifications
+Vendor Support and Security Certifications

 Conclusion